Sleep Coaching FAQs

 Do I have to night wean?

-How do you work with co-sleeping/bed sharing families?
+Do you work with co sleeping/bed sharing families?

-Most bed-sharing families come to me wanting longer stretches of sleep, fewer night wakes while still bed sharing, or support transitioning into baby’s own room.
+Yes!
+I am so happy to be supporting bed sharing families.
+Most bed sharing families come to me wanting longer stretches of sleep, fewer night wakes while still bed sharing, or support transitioning into baby’s own room.
+All of this is possible!

 I take a harm-reduction approach and teach safer bed-sharing practices based on the Academy of Breastfeeding Medicine's Protocol #6.
-While this differs from American Academy of Pediatrics recommendations, my focus is on helping families reduce risk and get better sleep within the choices they are already making, without judgment.
+While this differs from American Academy of Pediatrics recommendations, my focus is on helping families reduce risk and get better sleep within the choices that work best for their family.

 For babies under 12 months, I work with bed-sharing families who are fed exclusively human milk.
 If your child is over one year, I work with bed-sharing families regardless of feeding method.